-Extended work with a digital screen effects your vision gives you eye strain, dry eyes, headache.
+Extended work with digital screen effects your vision gives you eye strain, dry eyes, headache.

-When we stare at computer screen continuously for long, the muscles of the eyes are overworked and resulting in eye strain, even can result into headache.
-Eyes are dried when working on the computer as you tend to blink less when you stare at computer.
-So if you have to work on a computer for long you must check certain facts so that your eyes are soothe.
+When we stare at computer screen continuously for long, the muscles of the eyes are overworked and resulting in eye strain, even can result in a headache.
+Eyes are dried when working on the computer as you tend to blink less when you stare at the computer.
+So if you have to work on a computer for long you must check certain facts so that your eyes are soothed.

 1. Adjust the Monitor